JobtechSwe/sokannonser-api/GETTINGSTARTED.md

 For this API, you will need to register your own API key at www.jobtechdev.se

 ## Endpoints
 Below we only show the URLs.
-If you prefer the curl command you type it like
+If you prefer the curl command you type it like:

-	curl "https://jobsearch.api.jobtechdev.se/search?q=Flen&offset=0&limit=10" -H "accept: application/json" -H "api-key: <proper_key>"
+	curl "{URL}" -H "accept: application/json" -H "api-key: {proper_key}"

 ### Ad search
 /search?q={search text}